Guide to a Perfect trip in Egypt!

 Qur'an (Koran) — The holy book of Muslims, containing God's revelation to Muhammad.

-We hope this helps you to know more about Ramadan and a little glimpse of Islam.
+We hope this helps you understand more about Ramadan and Islam.